jonbirge/logpager/README.md

 ## Demo

-A public demo of the current development branch may (or may not) be running at <https://nyc.birgefuller.com/logs/>
+You can run a demo container stack locally by running `make up` at the top level of the distribution and connecting a browser to <http://localhost/logs/>.
+In addition, a public demo of the current development branch may (or may not) be running at <https://nyc.birgefuller.com/logs/>.

 ## Screenshots